High cross: Ireland and Great Britain

 Most Irish High crosses have the distinctive shape of the ringed Celtic cross, and they are generally larger and more massive, and feature more figural decoration than those elsewhere.
 They have probably more often survived as well; most recorded crosses in Britain were destroyed or damaged by iconoclasm after the Reformation, and typically only sections of the shaft remain.
 The ring initially served to strengthen the head and the arms of the high cross, but it soon became a decorative feature as well.

 The high crosses were status symbols, either for a monastery or for a sponsor or patron, and possibly preaching crosses, and may have had other functions.
 Some have inscriptions recording the donor who commissioned them, like Muiredach's High Cross and the Bewcastle Cross.
 The earliest 8th- or 9th-century Irish crosses had only ornament, including interlace and round bosses, but from the 9th and 10th century, figurative images appear, sometimes just a figure of Christ crucified in the centre, but in the largest 10th century examples large numbers of figures over much of the surface.
+A fine example from this time period can be found on the shores of Lough Neagh in the Irish province of Ulster at Ardboe, County Tyrone.
+This cross stands around 18 feet tall and consists of 22 panels of biblical events.
 Some late Irish examples have fewer figures (often Christ accompanied by a local bishop or abbot), approaching life-size, and carved in very high relief.
 The Irish tradition largely died out after the 12th century, until the 19th-century Celtic Revival, when the Celtic cross form saw a lasting revival for gravestones and memorials, usually just using ornamental decoration and inscriptions.
 These are now found across the world, often in contexts without any specific link to the Insular Celts or Britain.